WHAT YOU NEED TO REALIZE IN ORDER TO UNDERSTAND

 Every person required to deduct and withhold any tax under this chapter is hereby made liable for such tax and is hereby indemnified against the claims and demands of any person for the amount of any payments made in accordance with the provisions of this chapter.

-So, what you have to realize in order to recognize and properly understand the true character and nature of the income tax, is that under the actual provisions of the laws enacted, tested and upheld by the court in 1913, it is the “corporations, etc.”, including domestic corporations and American citizens, who are cast in the role of federal tax collectors as Withholding Agents, just as the store is made a tax collector in the state’s sales tax system.
-And, it is the Withholding Agent who collects income tax from subject foreign persons, who pay the tax by virtue of its being withheld from their payments, and thus become the taxpayers, but who never actually deal with the government because the tax is collected indirectly as an indirect tax.
+So, what you have to realize in order to recognize and properly understand the true character and nature of the income tax, is that under the actual provisions of the laws enacted, tested and upheld by the court in 1916 in the controlling case, it is the “corporations, etc.”, including domestic corporations and American citizens (we are the “etc.”, i.e.: the other required “persons”), who are cast in the role of federal tax collectors as Withholding Agents, just as the store is made a tax collector in the state’s sales tax system.
+And, it is the Withholding Agent who collects income tax from subject foreign persons, who pay the tax by virtue of its being withheld from their payments, and thus again become the payors.
+But those foreign payors never actually deal with the U.S. government because the tax is collected indirectly and then paid by the third party tax collectors (as an indirect tax).

-The Withholding Agents, while they are the payors of the tax, like the stores, are not the taxpayers, because they are allowed to shift the burden of the tax they pay to some other party, the persons from whom tax is withheld.
-In the indirect sales tax, the burden is shifted from the store to the customer by adding the cost of tax to the cost of the goods purchased.
-In the indirect federal income tax, the burden is shifted from the Withholding Agent to the foreign person by withholding money as tax from payments made to those subject foreign persons from whom the tax is withheld under the provisions of Sections 1441, 1442 and 1443.
-There are no other withholding provisions anywhere in Subtitle A.
+The Withholding Agents are the actual taxpayers, but they are allowed to shift the burden of the tax they pay, to some other party, i.e.: the persons from whom tax is withheld.
+In the States’ indirect sales tax system the burden is shifted from the store (the taxpayer) to the customer, by adding the cost of tax to the cost of the goods purchased, and then requiring the customer to pay that amount to the store, who then must turn over to the state the collected tax funds.
+In the indirect federal personal income tax, the burden is shifted from the Withholding Agent to the foreign person by withholding money as tax from payments made to those subject foreign persons (under §§ 1441, 1442 and 1443).
+There are no other withholding provisions requiring the withholding of federal income tax from any other “persons” anywhere in the Subtitle A tax code.
+There is no other authority anywhere in the Subtitle A federal personal income tax laws that would expand the authority to collect tax to include a realm of authority over payments made to any American Citizen living and working anywhere in the United States.

 And, if the Withholding Agent wishes to avoid the legal compulsion to pay, as noted earlier from the Pollock decision, where it stated: